 The A.T. climbs through an interesting section of large boulders before reaching a junction with a blue-blazed trail, which begins on the left.
 This blue-blazed trail heads back towards the Bear Mountain Inn, but you should bear right to continue along A.T.
 This portion of the A.T., opened on National Trails Day in 2010, was built over a five-year period by Trail Conference volunteers along with skilled and experienced professional trail builders.
 It was constructed to sustain the impact of the many thousands of feet that annually make their way up this popular route.
 More than 1,000 individuals volunteered over 33,000 hours of their time to construct this spectacular trail section.

-The trail climbs on a series of 800 hand-hewn granite steps, supported in places by stone crib walls.
+The trail climbs on a series of over 1,200 hand-hewn granite steps, supported in places by stone crib walls.
 After a steep, steady climb, the A.T. crosses a 28-foot-long wooden bridge and climbs to reach a beautiful viewpoint over Iona Island and the Hudson River.
-The A.T. recrosses the Scenic Drive, briefly parallels an old, rusty water pipe on a stone embankment, and climbs to the 1,305-foot summit of Bear Mountain.
+The A.T. passes a seasonal waterfall (above to the right) and continues to climb more gradually to an area known as the "pine flats."
+Here, the trail turns right and climbs to reach an abandoned section of the Perkins Memorial Drive.

 At the summit, bear left to reach a panoramic viewpoint to the south and west over Dunderberg and West Mountains.
 After taking in the view, head to the stone tower – a memorial to George W. Perkins, Sr., first president of the Palisades Interstate Park Commission.
 If it is open, you can climb the tower, which offers historic exhibits and more views from the top.